CassandreDGN/PROJET_GPI_CD/README.md

   ---

 This project is about Single Particle Analysis.
 The goal of the notebook is to start from a micrograph and go all the way to a single particle gallery.

+The .ipynb file works better when used in Google Collab, as that is where it was created.
+I accept no responsability from using another .ipynb reader.

+The mrc file is sourced from a google drive linked.